raquelmsmith/pr_checker/README.md

 # PR Checker

 `pr-checker` is a CLI tool to check the status of pull requests on GitHub for a specified user or team.
-It supports initializing configuration, updating specific configuration parts, and checking the status of PRs.
+It's great for seeing what work was completed in the last 7 days (or custom time window), and what work remains open.

 ## Features